 This is part two of a three-part blog about video settings on the DJI Mavic 2 Pro, with the integrated Hasselblad camera.
 A quick look back at part one will refresh your memory.
 In that blog, we discussed the options for video formats, codecs, and containers; things often overlooked or misunderstood by amateur videographers.
 The conclusion was this: you do not have to use the highest resolution, the fastest frame rate, or the new H.265 (HVEC) codec.
 In fact, unless you are experienced, these are settings that are likely to slow down your learning process and dampen your overall drone user experience.
 Keep video settings simple and consistent so that you are able to breeze through your editing.

 Call me a wuss for using such simple settings, but like many of you; I want to set myself up for a smooth and simple editing process.
-These are my go-to settings:
+These are my go-to settings, unless a specific project requires something different:

 Video Size: 2.7K – 2688 × 1512p